Salome-N/alx-interview/0x01-lockboxes/README.md

 # <ins>**Must Know**</ins><br>
 - For this project, you will need a solid understanding of several key concepts in order to develop a solution that can efficiently determine if all boxes can be opened.
-Here’s a list of concepts and resources that will be instrumental in tackling this project:
+Here’s a list of concepts and resources that will be instrumental in tackling this project:<br>
 ## <ins>**Concepts Needed**</ins>:<br>
 1. Lists and List Manipulation:<br>
 	- Understanding how to work with lists, including accessing elements, iterating over lists, and modifying lists dynamically.<br>